Erald91/chat-client/README.md

 Now we are ready to work and test application locally.

-To create minified assets and prepare build for production deployment we need to run (which creates `build` folder):
+To create minified assets and prepare build for production deployment we need to run command (which creates `build` folder):

 ```
 yarn build
 ```

-## Google API Key
+## Google Map API Key

 To implement Map Widget we are using Google Map API and for the service to work properly we need to define a valid key so the map is rendered correctly.
-For this to work you can create `.env` file in the root folder and define `REACT_APP_GOOGLE_API_KEY` environment variable with the key that will be provided to map service.
+For this to work we can create `.env` file in the root folder and define `REACT_APP_GOOGLE_API_KEY` environment variable with the key that will be provided to map service.